-A grievance regarding some other matter shall be initiated by a grievant in writing and shall be mailed or delivered to the LHA at its main office, or at a development office, if so specified, no more than 14 days after the date on which the grievant first became aware or should have become aware of the subject matter of the grievance, provided that the LHA shall have discretion to permit a grievance to be initiated late.
+A Grievance regarding some other matter shall be initiated by a Grievant in writing and shall be mailed or delivered to the LHA at its main office, or at a Development office, if so specified, no more than 14 days after the date on which the Grievant first became aware or should have become aware of the subject matter of the Grievance, provided that the LHA shall have discretion to permit a Grievance to be initiated late.

-The LHA shall permit additional time for initiation of a grievance if the LHA shall find that there was a good reason for late initiation of the grievance and that the late initiation would not cause prejudice to the LHA.
+The LHA shall permit additional time for initiation of a Grievance if the LHA shall find that there was a good reason for late initiation of the Grievance and that the late initiation would not cause prejudice to the LHA.

 (b) Informal Settlement Conference.
-Promptly after the initiation of a grievance, unless otherwise provided, the LHA's executive director or his or her designee shall give the grievant the opportunity to discuss the grievance informally in an attempt to settle the grievance without the necessity of a grievance hearing.
-The LHA shall give reasonable advance notice to the grievant and his or her representative (if any) of a time and place for an informal settlement conference, unless such a conference shall have taken place when the grievance was delivered to the LHA.
-If a matter is not resolved at the informal settlement conference, a grievance hearing shall be held.
-Failure to attend an informal settlement conference shall not affect a grievant's right to a grievance hearing.
+Promptly after the initiation of a Grievance, unless otherwise provided, the LHA's executive director or his or her designee shall give the Grievant the opportunity to discuss the Grievance informally in an attempt to settle the Grievance without the necessity of a Grievance hearing.
+The LHA shall give reasonable advance notice to the Grievant and his or her representative (if any) of a time and place for an informal settlement conference, unless such a conference shall have taken place when the Grievance was delivered to the LHA.
+If a matter is not resolved at the informal settlement conference, a Grievance hearing shall be held.
+Failure to attend an informal settlement conference shall not affect a Grievant's right to a Grievance hearing.

 6.08: continued

 (c) Hearing Date and Notice of Hearing.
-A grievance hearing regarding whether good cause exists for terminating a lease shall be scheduled within 14 days or as soon as reasonably practical after the date on which the LHA receives the grievance.
-A hearing of a grievance regarding some other issue, shall be scheduled as soon as reasonably convenient following receipt of the grievance.
+A Grievance hearing regarding whether good cause exists for terminating a lease shall be scheduled within 14 days or as soon as reasonably practical after the date on which the LHA receives the Grievance.
+A hearing of a Grievance regarding some other issue, shall be scheduled as soon as reasonably convenient following receipt of the Grievance.

-The LHA shall give reasonable advance written notice of the time and place of the hearing to the grievant and to his or her representative (if any).
-The LHA, the hearing panel, or the hearing officer may reschedule a hearing by agreement or upon a showing by grievant or by the LHA that rescheduling is reasonably necessary.
+The LHA shall give reasonable advance written notice of the time and place of the hearing to the Grievant and to his or her representative (if any).
+The LHA, the Hearing Panel, or the Hearing Officer may reschedule a hearing by agreement or upon a showing by Grievant or by the LHA that rescheduling is reasonably necessary.

 (d) Pre-hearing Examination of Relevant Documents.
-Prior to a grievance hearing the LHA shall give the grievant or his or her representative a reasonable opportunity to examine LHA documents which are directly relevant to the grievance.
-Following a timely request, the LHA shall provide copies of such documents to grievant and, for good cause (including financial hardship), may waive the charge for the copies.
+Prior to a Grievance hearing the LHA shall give the Grievant or his or her representative a reasonable opportunity to examine LHA documents which are directly relevant to the Grievance.
+Following a timely request, the LHA shall provide copies of such documents to Grievant and, for good cause (including financial hardship), may waive the charge for the copies.

 (e) Persons Entitled to Be Present.
-The grievance hearing shall be private unless the grievant requests that it be open to the public.
-If the grievant requests an open hearing, the hearing shall be open to the public unless the hearing panel or the hearing officer otherwise orders.
-The LHA and the grievant shall be entitled to specify a reasonable number of persons who may be present at a private hearing.
-A challenge to the presence of any such person shall be decided by the hearing panel or the hearing officer.
-At the hearing the LHA and the grievant may be represented by a lawyer or by a non-lawyer.
+The Grievance hearing shall be private unless the Grievant requests that it be open to the public.
+If the Grievant requests an open hearing, the hearing shall be open to the public unless the Hearing Panel or the Hearing Officer otherwise orders.
+The LHA and the Grievant shall be entitled to specify a reasonable number of persons who may be present at a private hearing.
+A challenge to the presence of any such person shall be decided by the Hearing Panel or the Hearing Officer.
+At the hearing the LHA and the Grievant may be represented by a lawyer or by a non-lawyer.
 Each person present at the hearing shall conduct himself or herself in an orderly manner or he or she shall be excluded.
-If the grievant misbehaves at the hearing, the hearing panel or hearing officer may take other appropriate measures to deal with the misbehavior, including dismissing the grievance.
+If the Grievant misbehaves at the hearing, the Hearing Panel or Hearing Officer may take other appropriate measures to deal with the misbehavior, including dismissing the Grievance.